 When the COVID-19 lockdowns hit, I found myself working from home.
 Since I was stuck at home, I decided that I needed a project to work on.
 Like many people, I found myself working from home.
 Working from home allowed me to run big, long running print jobs on my 3d printer without having to leave it unattended.
 I had recently gotten interested in learning to play the guitar, so what better way to learn than to make my own 3d printed guitar.

 I knew I wanted a Stratocaster style guitar, but I also knew that I don’t have the 3d modeling chops to create a model myself.
 I fired up Thingiverse and found a few models of Stratocaster bodies.
-The guitar I wound up printing was a honeycomb stratocaster based on this 3d model created by Conceptor.
+The guitar I wound up printing was a honeycomb stratocaster based on a 3d model created by Conceptor on Thingiverse.

 I made the following modifications to the model before printing it on my printer.

 - Joined all the pieces together and re-sliced them into smaller pieces

 - Added holes & pegs to assist with alignment when gluing pieces together

 I sliced the model into smaller pieces to account for the smaller build plate of my Ender 5 than what the model was originally designed for.
 I also moved the seams where the pieces would glue up to minimize glue joints underneath the strings where the tension from the strings would be the highest.

 Printing & Print Time: